 Aboveground Storage Tanks (ASTs)

 Regulation of ASTs by the Agency of Natural Resources began in 2011 as a way to try and reduce the number of releases from ASTs (mostly home heating tanks).
 Reducing the number of releases reduces the threat and impact of petroleum products on human health and the environment, and also helps limit liability for cleanup of uninsured releases to the Petroleum Cleanup Fund.
+State law requires releases from ASTs be reported immdediately as deatiled on the Spills Management webpage.

 New Bulk Facility ASTs must be registered with the State.
 Registration Form